 Dengue Fever: Symptoms, Causes, Warning Signs and When to Seek Medical Care

-Dengue fever is a mosquito-borne viral infection that causes fever, body pain, and sometimes severe complications if not managed early.
+Dengue fever is a mosquito-borne viral infection that commonly causes high fever, severe body pain and headache.

 Dengue fever is a viral infection transmitted by mosquitoes.